 The Broadwell Land Company has petitioned for annexation of 254-acres, located approximately three (3) miles north of the current city limits.
 The projected time frame for development spans 20-years.
-To protect the City and the developers interest the developer is asking to enter into a Development Agreement with the City as well as a separate agreement with the Fayetteville Public Works Commission (PWC) in conjunction with the annexation.

 The property is located within the City's Municipal Influence Area (MIA) and is the northern most property in the area.
 The property and the MIA boundaries are one in the same.
 The MIA is an area around the city limits that has been identified as land that when developed should be considered for annexation.
-The area north of this property, across from Elliot Bridge Road is located within Spring Lakes MIA (see MIA Map).
+The area north of this property, across from Elliot Bridge Road is located within Spring Lakes MIA.